Aristotelia chilensis

-Aristotelia chilensis, known as maqui or Chilean wineberry, is a tree species in the Elaeocarpaceae family native to South America in the Valdivian temperate rainforests of Chile and adjacent regions of southern Argentina.
-Limited numbers of these trees are cultivated in gardens for their small fruits.
+Aristotelia chilensis, known as maqui or Chilean wineberry, is a tree species in the Elaeocarpaceae family native to South America in the Valdivian temperate forests of Chile and adjacent regions of southern Argentina.
+Limited numbers of these trees are cultivated in gardens for their small edible fruits.
 Wild-harvested fruits are commercially marketed.

+The species has drawn attention for its forensic potential as it is reported to be among the first plants to grow around pig carcasses, which are experimental substitutes for human corpses, in southern Chile.

 Description

 Tree

 Aristotelia chilensis is a small dioecious evergreen tree that can reach 4 to 5 m in height.
 Its divided trunk has a smooth bark.
 Its branches are abundant, thin and flexible.
 Its leaves are simple, opposite, hanging, oval-lanceolate, naked and coriaceous, with serrated edges.
 The leaf venation is highly visible, and the leaf stalk is a strong red color.

 In the beginning of spring, the tree sheds the old leaf cohort, which is used as a carbohydrate source to form the new leaves and flowers.